-It is not possible to nominate one's self for the award.
+It is not possible to nominate oneself for the award.
 In addition, nominees must not be the partner, lineal descendant (child or grandchild), a partner of a lineal descendant, or an ancestor (parent or grandparent) of the nominator.

 Nomination Criteria